rkrombho/getch/README.md

 Project Status
 ==============
-This project is in a very early protptype state.
-Please don't use it anywhere near a productive environment.
+The project is still in a very early stage but all existing features are stable and tested in a productive environment.

 Quick Start
 ===========